daemons88/ngx-custom-material-file-input/README.md

 # ngx-custom-material-file-input

-This project is a copy of [ngx-material-file-input](https://github.com/merlosy/ngx-material-file-input), this was made from angular 14 as a new project, only what was necessary was added and is already updated to angular 15.
+This project is a copy of [ngx-material-file-input](https://github.com/merlosy/ngx-material-file-input), this was made from angular 14 as a new project, only what was necessary was added and is already updated to angular 15 and 16.

 This text is a copy from the original (changing only the necessary package names):